 Enter Bird's Name in Search Box:

 The yellowthroats are members of the warbler family.
-These small birds make their habitat in low lying thickets and briers and are found mostly along the edges of fields and roads.
-Both species are shy birds who will remain hidden all the while sounding alarm chirps when approached.
+These small birds make their habitat in low-lying thickets and briers and are mostly found along the edges of fields and roads.
+Both species are shy birds, who will remain hidden, all the while sounding alarm chirps when approached.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.